Country Profile: Somalia

 Environment

-The environmental challenges faced by Somalia include water scarcity, deforestation, and land degradation.
-The country is a participant in various international environmental agreements, addressing issues such as climate change and biodiversity.
+Somalia faces significant environmental challenges, including water scarcity, deforestation, and land degradation.
+The country is part of several international environmental agreements aimed at addressing these issues and promoting sustainability.

 Transportation